8 CRMs Leveraging AI in 2025

 1. AI-Native Architecture Beats Bolt-On Features

-2. The “Digital Workforce” Revolution Has Begun
+2. The “Digital Workforce” Is Coming.

 8 AI-Powered CRMs Dominating in 2025